최근기사

 About Professor Jung Musik

-Professor Jung Musik is a first-generation Korean game developer who began his career as a founding member of Trigger Soft in 1994, subsequently serving as Director at NCsoft, outside director at NASDAQ-listed Gravity, and Vice President at Lunosoft.
-Since planning and hosting Korea’s first indie game competition in 2003, he has maintained a long-term interest in and support for nurturing domestic indie games.
+Professor Jung Musik is a first-generation Korean game developer who began his career as a founding member of Trigger Soft in 1994, subsequently serving as Director at NCsoft, outside Board director at NASDAQ-listed Gravity, and Vice President at Lunosoft.
+Since planning and hosting Korea’s first indie game competition in 2003, he has maintained a long-term interest in and support for nurturing Korean indie games.
 He currently serves as a committee member(Board Director) of the Ministry of Culture, Sports and Tourism Game Rating and Administration Committee, and as Chair of the Content/Digital/Space Subcommittee on Seongnam City’s Special Committee on the Fourth Industrial Revolution, working toward the development of Korea’s gaming industry and the establishment of a healthy gaming culture.

 picks